kontena/kontena/docs/using-kontena/stacks.md

 Assuming the new `wordpress-red/wordpress` container is running on the host node at `192.168.66.102`, you can use `http://192.168.66.102:80/` to access the installed wordpress service.

+#### `kontena stack install --name wordpress-green --deploy terom/wordpress`

+Install and deploy the stack using the latest YAML file from the stack registry.

+#### `kontena stack install --name wordpress-green --deploy terom/wordpress:4.6.1+mariadb5.`

+Install and deploy the stack using the versioned YAML file from the stack registry.

 #### `kontena stack remove wordpress-red`

 Removes the installed stack and associated services, including any deployed containers.